Mexico / Itineraries

 • Day 2 — Cancun to Valladolid

-After approximately 2 hours on the Cuota, you’ll reach the exit for Valladolid, your base for the next three nights.
+First off, you’ll head along the fast toll road until you’ll reach Valladolid, your base for the next three nights.

-Suggested Accommodation: Hotel Posada San Juan Meals Included: Breakfast
+Suggested Accommodation: Hotel Meson Del Marques Meals Included: Breakfast

 • A church in Valladolid, Mexico